evancohen/docs.smart-mirror.io/docs/howto/how_to_install_raspbianfull.md

 #####DOWNLOAD THE IMAGE
   * Official images for Raspbian Jessie are available to download from the Raspberry Pi website [Downloads page.](https://www.raspberrypi.org/downloads/raspbian/)
-  * Do not use Raspbian Lite or NOOBs to install Raspbian Jessie.
+  * Do not use Raspbian Lite.
 This causes unexpected results when installing and configuring your Smart-mirror
   * After downloading the .zip file, unzip it to get the image file (.img) for writing to your SD card.

 #####WRITING AN IMAGE TO THE SD CARD